UnrealIRCd: Features

 Some of Unreal's features are referred to as "nonstandard", in that they are not listed in the IRC-related RFCs 1459 and 2811–2813, but are beneficial "from a security point of view."
 The software "possibly has the most security features of any IRC server", including "spam filters, different styles of user bans, various channel modes to prevent abuse and flooding, SSL (Secure Sockets Layer) connection support, and compressed server connections."
 For example, the shun command blocks a user from transmitting any text, the spamfilter uses regular expressions and can automatically ban, shun or disconnect users, and dccdeny can block files from being transmitted.

 It includes the ability to password-protect server restart and stop commands, for operator use only.
 The Windows version includes error reporting on startup.
 Unreal supports linking to IRC Services, and allowing Services to change channel modes.

 Server-side filtering can be used by administrators to block transfers of files, or certain domains.

 Unreal 3.2's "new-style" configuration file format is described as "more verbose" than traditional IRCd servers, which makes it easier set up; it is divided into "blocks" of related options, and has explanatory comments for each option.

+In modern versions (6.x), UnrealIRCd includes performance optimizations, such as reduced CPU usage for SSL/TLS writes and faster hub server processing.
+Security enhancements include channel flood protection enabled by default, UTF8-only mode for all traffic, and support for multiple TLS certificates.
+It also supports IRCv3 features like network icons and extended ISUPPORT, as well as JSON-RPC API for integrations and webhook logging for events.

+Admin WebPanel

+UnrealIRCd 6 introduced the Admin WebPanel, a web-based graphical interface for managing IRC servers.
+It provides administrators with an overview of the network, including servers, users, and channels.
+Key features include: